More From SmartAsset

 Subscribe to our Newsletter

-Jan 12, 2016 Plenty of the most quotable individuals have weighed in on the topic of retirement.
+Mar 14, 2017 Plenty of the most quotable individuals have weighed in on the topic of retirement.
 Some praise retirement while others say it's the beginning of the end.
-Looking for that perfect retirement quote to put on a card or just look at to keep yourself motivated?
+Looking for the perfect retirement quotes to put on a card or just look at to keep yourself motivated?
 We've got you covered with our round-up of wit and wisdom about our post-work years.

 Mar 29, 2017 Wondering how your retirement savings stack up to other Americans' nest eggs?
 Or whether your income in your post-work years will be enough to keep you afloat?
 It's normal to be curious about the average retirement income in the US.
 Just remember that you need enough in your retiree days to meet your own needs, not to keep up with the Joneses.